 One of the biggest challenges was the tight deadline for delivery, driven by the client’s desire to have the building completed for the 2009 Abu Dhabi Formula 1 Grand Prix.
 To help meet the deadline, precast columns, stairs, landings and factory assembled toilet modules were widely employed to maximise off-site construction and accelerate the erection program on site.
-The use of advanced 3D modelling and a close and productive collaboration between Arup and its project partners were also key.
+The use of advanced 3D modelling was also key.

-With the identity and success of the building being driven from the purity of the form and speed of construction, the Facade engineering team at Arup were instrumental in setting the geometrical rules for all other disciplines at a very early stage.
+With the identity and success of the building being driven from the purity of the form and speed of construction, our facade engineering team was instrumental in setting the geometrical rules for all other disciplines at a very early stage.
 The façade geometry resolution extended even to the positioning of the piled foundations in order to ensure that the façade contractor had an uninterrupted zone in which to create the building skin.

-By understanding this geometry coupled with how systems can be designed with unnoticeable varying joint widths, Arup was able to reduce the number of individually sized glass panes by a factor of 1,000.
+By understanding this geometry coupled with how systems can be designed with unnoticeable varying joint widths, we were able to reduce the number of individually sized glass panes by a factor of 1,000.
 This resolution also enabled all floor edges to be set out using a simple circular geometry allowing both quicker construction but also greater ease for the tenant fit out.

-The concept of the building maintenance unit (BMU) was developed by Arup with the introduction of a single machine from which three cleaning teams can work at once to cover the areas as required to keep the building free from the desert sand and dust.
-In addition, energy efficient variable air volume (VAV) cooling systems, energy efficient light fittings and controls and water efficient sanitary fixtures were used.
+We developed the concept of the building maintenance unit (BMU) by introducing a single machine from which three cleaning teams can work at once.
+These cover the areas as required to keep the building free from the desert sand and dust.
+In addition, we used energy efficient variable air volume (VAV) cooling systems, energy efficient light fittings and controls and water efficient sanitary fixtures.

-This unique shaped building was produced with a very high efficiency of Nett/Gross area.
+This unique shaped building was produced with a very high efficiency of net/gross area.